German Public Transport (B1) | Vocabulary List

 If you are staying in a German-speaking country, you will probably use public transport.
 Buses, trains, and trams are often the easiest way to get around, especially in cities like Berlin, Munich, or Vienna.

 In this article, we teach you the most important German words and phrases you need when using public transport.
-Let’s begin with the most common vocabulary.
+Pair it with our list of German travel phrases for the conversational side of the same situations, and our list of German directions vocabulary for asking your way around once you've stepped off the U-Bahn.

 Public Transport Vocabulary